Biography

 "It is the number one cause of death in women in the United States, so prevention, recognition, and treatment are crucial," she says.

-A board-certified cardiologist and Assistant Professor of Internal Medicine at UT Southwestern Medical Center, Dr. Lonergan is on staff at the Clinical Center in the Park Cities, where she treats patients with general cardiac problems, coronary artery disease, congestive heart failure, hypertension, and heart valve disease.
+A board-certified cardiologist and Associate Professor of Internal Medicine at UT Southwestern Medical Center, Dr. Lonergan is on staff at the Clinical Center in the Park Cities, where she treats patients with general cardiac problems, coronary artery disease, congestive heart failure, hypertension, and heart valve disease.
 She uses ultrasound, stress testing, and other noninvasive imaging tools to assess a patient’s risk of cardiac complications.
 She also has a special interest in women’s cardiac health.

 "People in their 20s, 30s, and 40s should be thinking about lifestyle choices that will lower their risk of heart disease 10 or 20 years down the road.”